mpv-player/mpv/DOCS/man/vo.rst

         flexible: They can be injected at almost arbitrary points in the rendering pipeline, and access all previous intermediate textures.

+        .. admonition:: Warning

+            The syntax is not stable yet and may change any time.

         The general syntax of a user shader looks like this::

             //!METADATA ARGS...